What Is the Average Home Price in Popular Clermont, Florida Neighborhoods?

 Eric Stalnaker

-If you’re thinking about buying in Clermont, Florida, understanding home prices across popular neighborhoods helps you set realistic expectations.
-Though the citywide median price sits around the mid-$400,000s, individual neighborhood trends can vary meaningfully.
-Recent market data shows overall Clermont home prices around $430,000 to $470,000 depending on source and timing.
-Realtor+1
+If you’re thinking about buying in Clermont, Florida, understanding home prices in popular neighborhoods helps you set realistic expectations.
+Though the citywide median price sits around the mid to high-$400,000s, individual neighborhoods can vary quite a bit.
+Recent market data shows overall Clermont home prices around $440,000 to $490,000 depending on source and timing.

 Popular Neighborhood Price Averages

-• Kings Ridge: ~$350,000 — a 55+ community, it's one of the more affordable established retirement communities with golf and amenities.
-Realtor
+Kings Ridge: ~$350,000: a 55+ community, King's Ridge one of the more affordable established retirement communities with golf and amenities.

-• Legends: ~$587,000 — gated golf community on the higher end of the price spectrum.
-Realtor
+Legends: ~$587,000: gated golf community on the higher end of the price spectrum.

-These figures reflect current asking prices and averages from recent listings.
-Median citywide listing prices often hover near $440,000 to $470,000 in Clermont proper.
-Realtor
+These figures reflect current asking prices and averages from recent listings (Dec 2025).
+Median citywide listing prices often hover near $440,000 to $490,000 in Clermont proper.

 What This Means for Buyers

-• More affordable areas: Kings Ridge (55+), Indian Hills, Spring Valley and Greater Hills tend to be easier entry points for first-time buyers.
-Realtor+1
+More affordable areas: Kings Ridge (55+), Indian Hills, Spring Valley and Greater Hills tend to be easier entry points for first-time buyers.

-• Mid-range options: Heritage Hills (55+) and Greater Pines offer balanced pricing with community amenities.
-Homes.com
+Mid-range options: Heritage Hills (55+), College Park, and Greater Pines offer balanced pricing with community amenities.

-• Higher-end markets: Legends and Lost Lake sit at the top of local pricing, often due to golf course access, lot size, and newer construction.
-Realtor+1
+Higher-end markets: Legends and Lost Lake sit at the top of local pricing, often due to golf course access, lot size, and newer construction.

 Remember, prices shift with inventory, interest rates, and seasonal demand.
-Always review the most recent comparable sales (comps) for the most accurate picture.
+Always review the most recent comparable sales (comps) with your agent for the most accurate picture.

 Bottom Line: